phpsa/laravel-api-controller/README.md

 -- handleIndexAction will use full eloquent models, handleIndexActionRaw will bypass eloquent and use raw responses from the database.

+## Scramble Intergration

+in your scramble config file add  `\]hpsa\LaravelApiController\Scramble\ApiResourceOpenApi::class` to the extensions array. this will enhance the documentation for apiResources.

 ## Security

 If you discover any security related issues, please email